CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 - HDR texture support.
 Currently the program does not support HDR image.

 - G buffer.
-Currently the program renders object
+Currently the program renders objects in their loading orders and we need to manage their orders carefully for now.

 - More texture mapping such as roughness and specular texture.